 Prof. CHAN Highly Ranked Among Top 2% of Scientists in the World

-Prof. CHAN’s excellence in scholarship has been consistently recognized as one of the top 2% scientists worldwide, according to Stanford University report published in 2019, 2020, and 2021 [1-3].
-Compared to scholars in related fields, including social sciences, he is ranked top 1% among social scientists in 2020.
+Prof. CHAN’s excellence in scholarship has been consistently recognized as one of the top 2% scientists worldwide, according to Stanford University report published from 2019 to 2022.
+Compared to scholars in related fields, including social sciences, he is ranked top 1% among social scientists.